 - To gain the flexibility to move the PRSA AVC to future employments.

 - To gain the freedom to choose and change the advisor/ broker on the AVC as you wish.

 How to transfer

 It’s very easy to transfer.
 Speak to PSRA advisor today to find out how simple it is to switch.
-For AVC fund values over €10,000, a certificate of comparison is prepared by an independent actuary.
+For AVC fund values over €10,000, a certificate of comparison may be needed from an independent actuary.
 This ensures the proposed transfer is to your advantage.
 To transfer to our Standard PRSA AVC offering, there is no cost to you.
 Speak to us today to gain control of your AVC and start reducing costs.

 Using AVCs to Buy back years with your employer

 For those who have an amount built up in a group AVC or PRSA AVC, it is possible to transfer such monies to your employer to buy back PCW years or notional service years.
 Our advisors can explain the benefits and process of doing so.